asondjal/observer/README.md

-# **Projtect Observer**
+# **Projtect Observer: Task-Manager for Linux via Terminal**

-## **Ambitions: High performance tool only using open-source libraries**
+## **Creation of a open-source monitoring tool**

 - Creation of a monitoring tool showing basic data and real-time data
-- Two versions: ASCII and Modern
+- Design: Display of the information by using ASCII characters from FTXUI, shoutout to [ArthurSonzogni](https://github.com/ArthurSonzogni/FTXUI)
-- Focus on periphals like CPU, GPU, RAM, storage and basic network communication
+- Focus on periphals: CPU, GPU, RAM, storage and basic network communication
 - High Performance: Code will be written only in C++
-- Automated coverage for Code in C++ by using Bash-Scripts

 ## **Approach: Iterative development and assesment of monitoring tools**